A Construction Manager’s Guide to Crew Housing

 However, if you’re a construction manager, these new changes can be a positive part of your travel policy.

 We have you covered in this guide.
 We’ll walk you through every step, from finding lodging with the comforts of home to handling expenses to managing your crew’s travel.

-Check with OSHA’s regulations frequently to make sure you’re operating according to the most up-to-date policies.
+Check OSHA’s regulations regularly to make sure you’re operating according to the most up-to-date policies.

 2. Finding Lodging